 We think such a holistic approach can help tackle greenwashing - where climate-related rhetoric is not matched by action.
-Our approach reflects and reinforces the practices, framework and disclosures we have developed over time, including in response to Article 173 of France's Energy Transition Law, then replaced by Article 29 of 2022's Law on Energy and Climate which goes a step further on decarbonization and biodiversity.
-Our advocacy efforts in 2022 have focused notably on the following:
+Our approach reflects and reinforces the practices, framework and disclosures we have developed over time, including in response to Article 173 of France's Energy Transition Law, then replaced by Article 29 of 2022's Law on Energy and Climate which goes a step further on decarbonization and biodiversity6465.
+Our advocacy efforts in 2022 have focused notably on the following66:

 • Addressing the current shortcomings of the SFDR within the European sustainable finance ecosystem.
 While we continue to support its overarching objective of providing increased transparency and comparability to our clients, several of the SFDR's key concepts have remained too vague in our view.
-These include the definition of what a sustainable investment is, resulting in
+These include the definition of what a sustainable investment is, resulting in uneven implementation across the market, and a wave of reclassifications from Article 9 to Article 8 towards the end of 2022 as asset managers chose to be more conservative.
+In our view, in order to avoid creating confusion for investors, such an implementation of the EU sustainable investment concept should lead to more clarity

-&lt;sup>62 What is SFDR?
+62 What is SFDR?
 AXA IM, 2022.
 Article 8 products are deemed to be those that promote environmental and social characteristics, taking ESG criteria into account as part of the investment process.
 Article 9 products have a sustainable objective and therefore target specific sustainability outcomes - either environmental or social - alongside targets for financial returns.

-&lt;sup>63 EU Taxonomy: Six key questions on the new flagship climate rules, AXA IM, March 2022
+63 EU Taxonomy: Six key questions on the new flagship climate rules, AXA IM, March 2022